ahmadazakaria/graphiti/mcp_server/README.md

 ## Configuration

-The server supports both Neo4j and FalkorDB as database backends.
-Use the `DATABASE_TYPE` environment variable to choose between them.
+The server supports Neo4j, FalkorDB, and Kuzu as database backends.
+Use the `DATABASE_TYPE` environment variable or the `--database-type` CLI argument to choose between them.

 #### Neo4j Configuration (default)